 The Honest Take

-Cebu’s PUV modernization is real, but it’s slower and messier than the press releases suggest.
-The city’s flagship modern jeepney brand, “Beep,” went from a promising 2018 launch to a stalled fleet within five years — spare parts, drivers, and a broader modernization mandate all colliding at once.
-The BRT itself is running a fraction of its planned fleet on a promotional free-ride period rather than full paid service.
-Cashless payment exists, but it’s inconsistent enough that treating it as reliable would set you up to get stuck at a jeepney door with no cash and no working card reader.
+Cebu’s PUV modernization is real but slower and messier than it looks on paper.
+The city’s flagship modern jeepney brand, “Beep,” went from a promising 2018 launch to a stalled fleet within five years — spare parts, driver shortages, and a broader modernization mandate all colliding at once.
+The BRT is running a fraction of its planned fleet on a free-ride promotion rather than full paid service, and cashless payment is inconsistent enough that you shouldn’t count on it working when you need it to.

-None of that makes modern jeepneys not worth taking — on a hot afternoon, a ₱3 premium for aircon and a proper seat is an easy trade, and if Ayala Center’s shuttle-style shopping crowd or IT Park’s after-work traffic has you overheating on the street, grab whichever aircon option shows up first.
-Just don’t build your itinerary around any single system running exactly as advertised — bring cash, watch the route code on the unit, and have a backup plan (Grab, a taxi, or plain patience) for when the modern one doesn’t show.
+None of that makes modern jeepneys not worth taking — on a hot afternoon, a ₱3 premium for aircon and a real seat is an easy trade.
+Just don’t build your plans around any one system running exactly as advertised: bring cash, check the route code painted on the unit, and keep Grab or a taxi as backup for when the modern one doesn’t show.

 Get Around the Rest of Cebu

-Once you’ve got jeepneys sorted, the rest of getting around the city is more predictable — see our full guide to getting around Cebu for buses, taxis, and rentals, or compare Grab versus taxis for when a jeepney route just doesn’t line up with where you’re headed.
-If you’d rather not deal with any of it, check hotel options near IT Park and the city center on Agoda and walk to most of what you need instead.
+Once jeepneys are sorted, see our full guide to getting around Cebu for buses, taxis, and rentals, or compare hotels near IT Park and the city center on Agoda if you’d rather walk to most of what you need.

 Sources